moisespr123/GoogleDriveUploadTool/README.md

 * If an upload is interrupted or the software or the PC crashes, you'll be prompted to continue the upload where it left of if you are uploading the same file as before.
 If you attempt to upload another file after the first one got interrumpted, you will lose the ability to resume the previous file.
 If the software is still open and the connection is interrupted, it will attempt to continue the upload.

 # How to select a folder?
-1. Press "Browse Folder.
-2. Select a folder OR if you want to select a subfolder, double click a folder.
-3. Press "Select" when you chose the folder you'd like to upload files to.
+* Just browse for a folder in the Folder Browser listbox.
+* If you already added a file to the Upload list and want to change the location, browse for the folder and press the "Upload selected file(s) to current folder" button.

 # How to create a folder?
-1. Press "Browse Folder"
+1. Browse to the location you wish to create the new folder
-2. Press "New"
+2. Press "Create New Folder""
 3. Type a Folder Name and press OK

 # How to check if Folder ID is correct?